• Rothko Concert for Peace 2025

 Are you having trouble quieting the noise around you?
-Step into a morning of music and poetry that invites stillness, reflection, and peace, Join us for a contemplative morning of […]
+Step into a morning of music and poetry that invites stillness, reflection, and peace, Join us for a contemplative morning of music and poetry, presented in collaboration with Jaipur Literature Festival (JLF) Houston.
+This special gathering will weave together the rich traditions of Indian classical music […]

 Bring the family to the Rothko Chapel for a mindfulness meditation using animal themed yoga poses, breathing exercises, and intention setting through drawing.
-As we transition from spring to summer, take a moment to recalibrate emotions, thoughts, and actions through a nurturing and fun approach.
-In developing critical tools for overall well-being and mental health, […]
+As we transition from spring to summer, […]

 Join us for a timely conversation of the adverse health impacts of war and the US military-industrial complex.
-Keynote speaker David Vine will share a historical narrative of the relationship […]
+Keynote speaker David Vine will share a historical narrative of the relationship between the US economy and military imperialism, including the ways this history has impacted our community health, followed by a panel discussion with a doctor, […]

-This year's observance will provide space for learning, restoration and renewal through a conversation and meditative moment on sustaining action focused particularly on youth organizers working for climate justice and community […]
+This year's observance will provide space for learning, restoration and renewal through a conversation and meditative moment on sustaining action focused particularly on youth organizers working for climate justice and community health.
+Inspired by the 2023 ruling in the Held v.
+Montana case on the state’s constitutional rights to health, representatives from Our Children’s Trust including staff attorney David Schwartz and youth plaintiffs will […]

 Turn off your inner critic and learn to see the world in a new way at the Rothko Chapel.